 The truth of the usefulness of this will come from several months worth of data logging.
 Ultimately YOU have to decide if you are the sort of person that will be bothered to religiously log data on a regular basis.
 To me, there seems to be just a little too much data required.
 Nevertheless, I had been waiting for Garmin to make this announcement for over a year, it’s clearly a way of locking in a significant part of the population to Garmin’s products and ecosystem with this potentially useful & free add-in.

-My personal suggestion would be to use a more ‘hands-off’ product like the Oura Ring which, for example, also measures takes into account fluctuations of basal body temperature throughout the night.
+My personal suggestion would be to use a more ‘hands-off’ product like the OTHER RING which, for example, also measures takes into account fluctuations of basal body temperature throughout the night.

 Still, if you already have one of the supported Garmins then give it a go with a Forerunner 645 Music, vívoactive 3, vívoactive 3 Music, fēnix 5 Plus Series and the following compatible devices will follow soon fēnix 5 Series, fēnix Chronos, Forerunner 935, Forerunner 945, Forerunner 645, Forerunner 245, Forerunner 245 Music